fatimaabaiji/Get_It_Done/README.md

 - Document all tests in the README, summarizing results and noting key findings.

-#### Version Control with Git & GitHub
-- Use Git for version control.
-- Commit frequently with meaningful messages that describe each change.

 #### Secure Code Management
 - Use .gitignore to exclude sensitive information.
-- Ensure passwords and API keys are stored in environment variables.
+- Ensure passwords and API keys are stored in environment.

 #### Deploy Application to Cloud Platform